Mathics3/mathics-threejs-backend/docs/documentation.md

   import drawGraphics3d from './path-to-index.js'
   ```

-The main function of mathics-threejs-backend is `drawGraphics3d`, it receives the following arguments:
+The main function of mathics-threejs-backend is `drawGraphics3d`, takes the following arguments:
 - `container` (type: HTMLElement)
 - `elements` (type: object) — object with the following properties:
   - `axes` (type: object) — default: `{}`, object with the following properties: